 DORAL PARKS FOR TOMORROW BOND REFERENDUM

-On November 6, 2018, the General Obligation Parks Bond for $150 million was passed.
+On November 6, 2018, the General Obligation Parks Bond for $150 million was passed by the voters.
+Thank you to the Doral community for your participation in this process and helping us bring this vision to life.
 This bond will help fund the construction of high-priority park projects.